The car that set the classic car scene in motion, the Morris Minor remains one of the most accessible classics. Here’s what you need to know

 Spend time in the workshops of any Morris Minor specialist and you’ll see that good metal often has to be cut away in order to effect repairs inside box sections and if not done carefully, this can mean that crucial parts of the shell end up out of alignment.
 Workshops performing extensive body repair on the Minor shell will often fit cross-bracing before embarking on major metal surgery to prevent this.

 How can you tell?
-Sills and floors covered in small patch repairs are a sure sign of the DIY welding torch, while the fit of the doors is a good clue as to the alignment of the A-pillar and sills… although do remember that this is a 1940s Morris so don’t expect Lexus-level panel gaps.
+Sills and floors covered in small patch repairs are a sure sign of the DIY welding torch, while the fit of the doors is a good clue as to the alignment of the A-pillar and sills – although do remember that this is a 1940s Morris so don’t expect Lexus-like panel gaps.

 The gap between the front wings and bonnet is another clue as to the quality of previous work.
 The wings bolt on and if the mounting flange or the general inner arch and bulkhead have been disturbed then they won’t fit properly.
 A stack of washers under the mounting bolts indicates a quick fix.